FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 The main purpose of this recipe is:

-> To understand the purpose of a globally unique and persistent identifier.
+> To understand the purpose of a globally unique and persistent identifier and how they can be used to retrieve the associated (meta)data using a standardized communication protocol.

 ___